newrelic/newrelic_twilio_plugin/README.md

 ## Credits
 The New Relic Twilio plugin was originally authored by [Sean Porter](https://github.com/portertech) and the team at [Heavy Water Operations](http://hw-ops.com/).
 Subsequent updates and support are provided by [New Relic](http://newrelic.com/platform).

+## Contributing

+You are welcome to send pull requests to us - however, by doing so you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
+You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose.